Terry's Second Site Tips

 Using Styles to Modify the Appearance of a Group

-The appearance of most items in a site created with Second Site is controlled by Stylesheets, as described in my article on Customizing Themes and Layouts.
+The appearance of most items in a site created with Second Site is controlled by Stylesheets, as described in my article on Customizing Your Site.
 This section discusses some specific styles that are useful in modifying the appearance of Tag Groups.
-There are a group of Styles in the Stylesheets > System section that apply specifically to Tag Groups, as outlined in the screenshot below:
+There are a group of Styles in the Stylesheets > System > Tag Groups section that apply specifically to Tag Groups, as outlined in the screenshot below:

 Syles for Tag Groups